 La Petite Dînette is open daily at 4186 Saint-Denis.

 LA PETITE PATRIE — Coming for Jean-Talon East, just west of Christophe-Colomb, is a new venture fusing motorcycle repairs and coffee, reports Silo 57.
 Idle Garage & Café, it seems, will be a place where motorcycle enthusiasts, people wanting to fix their cars themselves (but with the proper tools and mechanic supervision on hand), and coffee-seekers are all welcome.
 According to Idle’s Facebook page, the opening of “the hottest garage and the loudest coffee shop in Quebec” is slated for May.

 Idle Garage & Café will open at 900 Jean-Talon East this spring.

-Pizza Fungool is temporarily located at 5625 Monkland Avenue, where it is open Thursdays to Sundays.
+Pizza Fungool is temporarily located at 5625 Monkland Avenue, where it is open from Thursdays to Sundays.

-Boba Boba is currently open on Thursdays to Sundays, and Tuesdays, at 1972 Saint-Catherine.
+Boba Boba is open Thursdays to Sundays and Tuesdays at 1972 Saint-Catherine.